Céu: Career

+In 2008, Céu formed the São Paulo collective Sonantes with Brazilian musicians and producers Rica Amabis, Gui Amabis, Pupillo, and Dengue.
+The song "Malemolência" was featured in the soccer game by EA Sports, FIFA 08.

 In 2009, her critically acclaimed second album Vagarosa reached No. 2 on the US Billboard's World Music charts.
-The album has since been nominated for a 2010 Latin Grammy Award for Best Brazilian Contemporary Pop Album.
+The album was nominated for a 2010 Latin Grammy Award for Best Brazilian Contemporary Pop Album.

 In 2010, Céu was invited by Herbie Hancock to record a version of "Tempo de Amor" for The Imagine Project album.
+Céu also performed at the Coachella Valley Music and Arts Festival in 2010.

 In 2011, she contributed a version of the track "It's a Long Way" in collaboration with Apollo Nove and N.A.S.A. for the Red Hot Organization's most recent charitable album Red Hot + Rio 2.
 The album is a follow-up to the 1996 Red Hot + Rio.
 In 2012, Céu received her third Latin Grammy nomination for "Best Contemporary Brazilian Pop Album" for her third album Caravana Sereia Bloom.